-So began a long journey of searching for a tolerable daycare, a supportive preschool, and good-fit elementary school for her 2e boy.
-Following forays into Montessori, public G&T, public special education, ICT, and private special ed. programs, she concluded that a good-fit elementary school didn't exist for her (by then) two 2e boys, one of whom she pulled out of a citywide gifted program (because they kept asking for advice on how to keep her inquisitive son engaged).
-So in 2010 she created The Lang School, using her journalistic skills to vet experts in their fields and to partner with education leaders to open the school’s doors.
-As a social entrepreneur, she works hard daily to conceive and make real ways for unusual learners and passionate teachers to partner in innovating education.
+So began a long journey of searching for a tolerable daycare, a supportive preschool, and a good-fit elementary school for her 2e boy.
+Following forays into Montessori, public G&T, public special education, ICT, and private special ed., she concluded that a good-fit school didn't exist for her (by then) two 2e boys, one of whom she pulled out of a citywide gifted program (because they kept asking her for advice on how to keep her restless, inquisitive son engaged).
+She started taking education courses at Bank Street College of Education and Columbia University’s Teachers College; she received certification training from SENG (Supporting the Emotional Needs of the Gifted) and in Ross Greene’s CPS (Collaborative & Proactive Solutions).

-And she, her ADHD children, her ADHD husband, and their cats lived happily ever after.
+And she, her ADHD children, her ADHD husband, and their four cats are living happily ever after in Brooklyn.

 Since joining forces to help his wife found The Lang School in 2010, Andreas has been teaching and developing curricula for G&T students.
 Leveraging his deep knowledge of a wide variety of subjects across multiple domains, he developed a framework called MESH™.
 MESH takes STEM and STEAM education to a new level, reintegrating all of the humanities -- literature, history, philosophy, and the arts -- back into a curriculum organized around the question: how does what we do serve core human ends?
 Andreas is studying at Rutgers University’s graduate gifted education program to partner with academics in further refining this framework.